Once Bitten, Twice Shy

 "Walk with me?"

 After an awkward moment, Lorcan gave in and followed Scorpius outside.
-He wondered where they were going and was stunned when Scorpius kept going and going until they were walking out past the clock tower.
+He wondered where they were going and was stunned when Scorpius kept going and going until they were walking out past the Clock Tower.
 They were actually on the bridge leading to the stone circle.
-Lorcan could hear the screeches of the nearby Owlery.
+Lorcan could hear the screeches of the Owlery nearby.

 "It's a lovely day, isn't it?"